 Moorings in marinas

-All marinas have reception, a restaurant, showers etc. When arriving in any marina their staff will help you to find your berth place and take your original documents of boat on reception.
+All marinas have reception, restaurants, showers etc. When arriving in any marina their staff will help you to find your berth place and take your original documents of boat on reception.
 When leaving please do not forget to pay invoice and take your original documents again with you.
-Some of spot marinas in Southern part of Adriatic are: marina Baotic, ACI Trogir, ACI Split, ACI Milna (island Brač), ACI Vrbovska (island Hvar), ACI Palmižana (island Hvar), ACI Korčula (island Korčula), ACI Dubrovnik etc. Regarding north part, there are Marina Kornati, ACI Piskera, Marina Punat.
+Some of spot marinas in Southern part of Adriatic are: marina Baotic, ACI Trogir, ACI Split, ACI Milna (island Brač), ACI Vrboska (island Hvar), ACI Palmižana (island Hvar), ACI Korčula (island Korčula), ACI Dubrovnik etc. Regarding north part, there are Marina Kornati, ACI Piskera, Marina Punat.
 If there is bad weather forecast predicted, we kindly advice to look for a berth in a marina, since marina have the better facilities and protection.
 Also it is good after 2-3 days of sailing to spend a day in a marina, to fill up water tanks, wash your laundry, or charge the batteries on shore power.
-If you are have rented a boat in peak season (July and August) and don't have a berth reservation, try to reach the marina before 16:00h because it can be crowded.
-Price depends of boat length and season and can be checked online on the website of each marina.
-Or use check in here some apps where you have the phone numbers, berths and prices for most of the marina along the Croatian coast.
+If you have rented a boat in peak season (July and August) and don't have a berth reservation, try to reach the marina before 16:00h because it can be crowded.
+Price depends of boat length and season.
+Price can be checked online on the website of each marina.
+There are also some apps (free of charge) where you have the phone numbers, berths and prices for most of the marinas along the Croatian coast.

 What to see?

 NP Mljet (island with beautiful salty lakes), NP KRKA (waterfalls-easy to reach from marina Skradin), NP Kornati, NP Brijuni.